epe105/agile-integrations-workshop/README.md

 ## Prerequisites
 Must have an OpenShift Environment installed.

+## Workshop Configuration

+Update the install/ansible/inventory/workshop.inventory file to install the components needed for the workshop

 ## Run Provision Environment

 Update the provision_env.sh with cluster admin credentials and hostname to OpenShift Environment